Index To All Sections

 Although I realize that many of the writers in years gone by tended to be rather long winded, seldom content with a paragraph when an entire book was possible, I stopped reading about two thirds of the way through the chapter since time is way too precious to waste on a man whom Ecclesiastes 5:3 could have been directly addressing when it said... the voice of a fool comes through many words.

 Dr. Loraine Boettner once said that

 No Dr. Boettner!
 That is not quite true.
-We wish Calvinism were a worn-out and obsolete creed.
+I wish Calvinism were a worn-out and obsolete creed.
 What Calvinism is, is

 A slur on the character of God.